thewoolleyman/workstation/README.md

   * **NOTE: I've decided to learn default keymaps whenever they exist.
 I now only add ones that are useful but unmapped.**
   * **Tip: "Move Caret to Text Start/End" is bound to "home/end" by default.
 On a Mac small/laptop keyboard, use is Fn+Cmd+<right|left> for "home/end"**
+  * Show F1, F2, etc. keys on the touch bar (checkbox at bottom of Keymap panel - may not be on all/latest IDEs?).
   * Main Menu
+    * Code
+      * Inspect Code...: Add Add Ctrl+Option+Cmd+I
     * Navigate
       * ~~Related Data: Add F4 Binding~~ (TODO: Document which IDE needed this and why, or delete - Idea doesn't need it)
     * Window